 And why did you stop?

 I don’t think I was good enough.
-Basically, what happened was that football is not famous in Australia, so it’s not like here, when you say you’re going to be a professional football player and you think “oh, I’m going to be rich and famous, and all the girls will want me”: it’s not like that in Australia.
-It’s very poorly-paid, it’s not famous, it’s not very good at all.
-I just loved playing, but I had a passion – a huge passion – for business, I loved business, and I’ve always wanted to be a businessman running my own company, and basically, I got to a point where I had to pick between business and football, and I picked business.
+Basically, what happened was that football is not famous in Australia, so it’s not like here when you say you’re going to be a professional football player and you think “oh, I’m going to be rich and famous, and all the girls will want me”: it’s not like that in Australia.
+It’s very poorly paid, it’s not famous, it’s not very good at all.
+I just loved playing, but I had a passion – a huge passion – for business, I loved business, and I’ve always wanted to be a businessman running my own company and basically, I got to a point where I had to pick between business and football, and I picked business.

-But do you still play just for fun?
+Do you still play for fun?

 Yes, I still play now, for fun.
 I went to Russia to watch the World Cup, I watched the three Australian games, and it was very good fun, I was with my family from Australia, it was lovely.

-Well, you tell me about the World Cup, when Italy even failed to qualify for the first time in about three million years…
+You tell me about the World Cup, when Italy even failed to qualify for the first time in about three million years…